 You are eligible for a self-directed conversion from another share class to Institutional Shares or Institutional Plus Shares of the Fund, provided that your account meets all eligibility requirements.
-You may request a conversion through our website (if you are registered for online access), or you may contact Vanguard by telephone or by mail to request this transaction.
+You may request a conversion through our website (if you are registered for online access), or by telephone.
 Accounts that qualify for Institutional Shares or Institutional Plus Shares will not be automatically converted.